Minimum $\Phi$-distance estimators for finite mixing measures: Instances of the minimum -distance estimators

 \subsection{Moment based estimators}

 In this section we consider the monomial family $\myF_2:=\{(\theta-\theta_0)^\alpha\}_{\alpha\in \Ic_{2k-1}}$, where $\theta_0$ is an arbitrarily chosen element in $\Rb^q$.
 The univariate case $q=1$ has been presented in Example \ref{exa:moment}.
-Unlike the $\myF$ for minimum IPM estimators in Section \ref{sec:integralprobabilitymetric}, we will see that $\myF_2$ already satisfies the inverse bounds, but the main technical point will be to guarantee that $\myF_2$ is estimable.
+Unlike the $\myF$ for minimum IPM estimators in Section \ref{sec:integralprobabilitymetric}, we will see that $\myF_2$ already satisfies the inverse bounds, \myred{so it remains to guarantee that $\myF_2$ is estimatable.}

 \paragraph{Inverse bounds} We first show that $\myF_2$ is a $(2k-1,1,k)$ linear independent domain.
 It is obvious that each monomial in $\myF_2$ is $2k-1$ differentiable.
 Consider any integer $\ell\in [1,2k-1]$, and any vector $(m_1,m_2,\ldots,m_\ell)$ such that $1\leq m_i\leq 2k$ for $i\in [\ell]$ and $\sum_{i=1}^\ell m_i\in [2, 2k]$.
 Consider any distinct $\{\theta_i\}_{i\in [\ell] }\subset \Theta$.
 The equations \eqref{eqn:linearinddomaina} \eqref{eqn:linearinddomainb} become